pr1st/pomidorly/restApi/current/tasks/delete.md

 # Current tasks DELETE

-Deletes a task for this entity with given :id
+Deletes a task for this entity with given id

 * **URL**

-  `/api/v1/current/tasks/:id`
+  `/api/v1/current/tasks/{id}`

 * **Method**